VB rifle grenade: Projectile

 It has two internal tubes.
-The first, central, allows the passage of the ball that sends the grenade.
+The first, central, allows the passage of the ball (bullet) of the cartridge that launches the grenade.
 The second contains the detonator.

-It is launched by firing a normal cartridge, the ball passing through the tube at the centre of the projectile.
+It is launched by firing a normal cartridge, the ball (bullet) passing through the tube at the centre of the projectile.
 In passing, it causes the fuze to ignite, which will cause it to explode about 8 seconds later.
 The gases generated by the firing of the cartridge are enough to propel the grenade.

 There are also Brandt-type projectiles for sending a written message.
 This projectile emits yellow smoke to improve its recovery.
 Other versions are smoke or illumination projectiles.
 These different types of projectiles must be fired with a special blank cartridge, without a bullet.

 Deployment

 The V-Bs were deployed by rifle grenadiers at infantry company level.
 Initially, they were eight per company.
 Their numbers per company increased steadily throughout the conflict.